open-component-model/ocm-website/content/en/docs/guides/air-gapped-gitops-with-ocm-and-flux.md

 EOF
 ```

-Next let's modify the `ComponentVersion` manifest so that it points to our air-gapped OCM repository and references the `ServiceAccount`:
+Next, let's modify the `ComponentVersion` manifest so that it points to our air-gapped OCM repository and references the `ServiceAccount`:

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1